Stucco is a great alternative to your standard siding, brick or stone walls.

 Before doing any power washing, you need to make sure there aren't any cracks or chips in the stucco.
 If there are, water can seep through them, potentially leading to structural damage down the line.

 All cracks and chips should be patched and given enough time to dry.
-You should let patches dry for about a week.
+You should let patches dry for about a week to make sure.

-Apply the detergent from the bottom up, overlapping a bit to prevent missing any spots, and let it settle for 5-10 minutes to fully work.
+Apply the detergent from the bottom up, overlapping a bit to prevent missing any spots, and let it settle for 5-10 minutes to fully work and remove all embedded dirt.

 The detergent needs to be wet to work, so you will need to add fresh detergent water as needed while the detergent is doing its job.